diepdaocs/similar-page-checker/README.md

 * After run service by `python mani.py`, you can access to the Swagger UI by url `http://[HOST]:[PORT]/doc`, please view `main.py` file to see where the server host and port has been deployed.
 For example [http://107.170.109.238:8888/doc/](http://107.170.109.238:8888/doc/).
 * You can change to `host` and `port` from `app.run(debug=True, host='107.170.109.238', port=8888)` line in `main.py`.
 You can run service in debug mode by set parameter `debug=True`.
 * You can try the API calls and view API documents directly from Swagger UI.

+# Fully deploy to production #
+* For scaling, you must run application service under [gunicorn](http://flask.pocoo.org/docs/0.10/deploying/wsgi-standalone/) because flask is a single-thread application.
+* Replace the `python main.py` above command by `gunicorn -w 2 -b 107.170.109.238:8888 main:app`. `-w [NUM OF PROCESSOR]`: Number of processor. `-b [HOST]:[PORT]`: Host and port to deploy service. `-D`: Run gunicorn as a deamon process.